 To live mindfully as a Christian is the ability to focus and be aware of Christ’s presence no matter what is happening around us.
 It is a discipline rooted in contemplative practice and prayer from the time of the 4th and 5th-century church.
 There is no prescribed way of learning how to meditate on Christ and how to practice Christian meditation.
 Many Christian disciplines, however, have a common theme.
 It is a journey of the heart where our mind is transformed and united with the mind of Christ.
 Jesus prayed that we might become one as He and the Father are one.
 Throughout church history, the mystics experienced through meditation and contemplative prayer not just to know Christ intellectually in their heads but to experience the divine presence of Christ in their hearts.
 (Calming My Restless Mind)

-The word “Mystical” in classical Christianity, does not imply having visions, hearing God’s voice, out of the body experiences, or even seeing miracles.
-The word mystical has to do with the inner transformation of our hearts and mind in which we become aware that we are one and becoming one with Christ in everything we do.
+The word “Mystical” in classical Christianity, does not imply having visions, hearing God’s voice, out-of-the-body experiences, or even seeing miracles.
+The word mystical has to do with the inner transformation of our hearts and mind in which we become aware that we are one and become one with Christ in everything we do.

 We realize we are no longer separated from God but now live in union with God, the Father, Son, and Holy Spirit.
 We live moment by moment with the awareness that the Holy Spirit is transforming us into the image and character of Christ.
 It is acting on the promises of God that not sometime in the future, but right now, contemplatively and mindfully, we live one with God and all creation.
 The love of God is with us through the process of becoming Christlike in our lives to the very end.
 There is no Red Sea, dry land, or airwave miracle that will produce that outcome.

 Image via Pixabay